Frankl’s Man’s Search for Meaning (Meaning of Life)

 In my opinion, Frankl’s second way of finding meaning (the passive one) captures what is meant in these wisdom traditions and there is no real contradiction.
 Perhaps the deeper point is that my contentment, happiness, and value are not dependent on actually achieving a future goal, but on simply being a certain type of person.
 I can work towards the goal (in my control), but will be content with any outcome (not in my control).

 So, how can you apply this?
 One way is to visualize what you want to be and work towards it, but also be content with what you are now.
+More precisely, think about what you want to have and work towards these forms of life, but also identify with the formless being that you are now and will always be.

 Questions: Is meaning in life best found by seeking a higher self or dissolving the self?
 When and why should we embrace a state of tension?
 Can I be completely content now and still be motivated to work towards a higher goal?